-The first VR web browser option I looked at was the Oculus home environment, I am using an Oculus Quest 2 so it might be different on other HMDs’.
-This web browser worked well and the functionality of the controllers and its interactions with the web browser was intuitive and easy to use.
-The only issue I had was that I needed a certain environment background that I could match with the real world test on the standard display.
+The first VR web browser option I explored was the Oculus home environment (see Fig 1).
+I am using an Oculus Quest 2, so the experience might be different on other HMDs.
+This web browser worked well, and the functionality of the controllers and their interactions with the web browser were intuitive and easy to use.
+The only issue I encountered was the need for a specific environment background that could match the real-world test on the standard display.

-One more aspect of this option to conduct online tests in a VR web browser is the possibility to create your own custom home environments and upload them to your HMD for your own use.
-I found a tutorial and a template on YouTube on SideQuest’s Official channel that helps you create your own home environment for your Oculus headset using Blender and some other tools.
+Another aspect of this option for conducting online tests in a VR web browser is the ability to create custom home environments and upload them to your HMD for personal use.
+I found a tutorial and template on SideQuest’s Official YouTube channel that guides you through creating your own home environment for your Oculus headset using Blender and other tools.

-Another use and option for accessing a web browser in a VR space is to use a dedicated remote online workspace app.
-I found a couple of these on the Oculus store and they are pretty interesting, they offer a lot more than just using a browser, as you can pair it with your computer and use a virtual version of your own computer.
-Two apps I will look at are Immersed and Horizon Workrooms.
+Another option for accessing a web browser in a VR space is to use a dedicated remote online workspace app.
+I found a couple of these on the Oculus store, and they are quite interesting.
+They offer more than just using a browser, as you can pair them with your computer and use a virtual version of your own computer.
+I will examine two apps, Immersed and Horizon Workrooms.

-Immersed is a nice app that is great if you need to collaborate or create a certain work space with multiple screens.
-You need to download the desktop app and pair it with your HMD for it to work, so the set up is a slight bit time consuming.
-For my purpose, I don’t think this app works well and there are a number of potential issues.
-Firstly, the issue with latency from what the actual computer is doing to what you hear and see on the HMD.
-While it wasn’t too bad when I tested it, in a different situation with a weak WiFi signal it could cause issues.
-There was no option to customise the workspace environment, there was a few free options and then other environments you could pay for, but was not ideal for my needs.
-Since it is a third party app and has paired with your computer you don’t know what data is being accessed and stored, which might not work as a testing environment.
-It is a nice idea but I think it falls short for my needs and also compared to the next online workspace I will mention.
+Immersed (see Fig 3) is a nice app that is great if you need to collaborate or create a specific workspace with multiple screens.
+You need to download the desktop app and pair it with your HMD for it to work, so the setup is somewhat time-consuming.
+For my purpose, I don’t think this app works well, and there are a number of potential issues.
+Firstly, there is the issue of latency between what the actual computer is doing and what you hear and see on the HMD.
+While it wasn’t too bad when I tested it, in a different situation with a weak WiFi signal, it could cause problems.
+There were no options to customize the workspace environment; there were a few free options and other environments you could pay for, but they were not ideal for my needs.
+Since it is a third-party app and has paired with your computer, you don’t know what data is being accessed and stored, which might not be suitable for a testing environment.
+It is a nice idea, but I think it falls short for my needs and also compared to the next online workspace I will mention.

-Horizon Workrooms is developed by Meta and it is a lot cleaner and easier to use than Immersed.
-You can set up and start with a personal space a lot quicker and also you can test out a collaborative space with many desks and a whiteboard where people can work together.
-To use a web browser in this space, it is similar to Immersed where you need to download an app to your desktop and pair with the VR app on the HMD.
-I would recommend this space for a collaborative workspace option as it has some nice features and its very easy and intuitive to use, however again it does not really fit my needs of have a reliable web browser where I can change the background and manipulate other features.
+Horizon Workrooms, developed by Meta, is much cleaner and easier to use than Immersed.
+You can set up and start with a personal space much quicker, and you can also test out a collaborative space with multiple desks and a whiteboard where people can work together.
+To use a web browser in this space, it is similar to Immersed, where you need to download an app to your desktop and pair it with the VR app on the HMD.
+I would recommend this space for a collaborative workspace option, as it has some nice features and is very easy and intuitive to use.
+However, it still does not fit my needs for having a reliable web browser where I can change the background and manipulate other features.

-The ideal way to be able to access a web browser in many instances is inside the game or application you are using.
-There can be many benefits to having access to a web browser in-game, like having an outlet to chat with friends while playing or quickly googling a query regarding the game or watching a quick tutorial.
-For a researcher like myself, using the web browser within an application I create using Unity would give me the most control of my environment and study design.
-I can completely create the 3D environment I want within Unity and how the player interacts in the environment and the web browser with the online test.
-You also have better capabilities to add more data capturing capabilities, such as, tracking head movement, controller movement, and reaction times.
-There are a few options for this that I found that work with Unity, which I will talk about now.
+The ideal way to access a web browser in many instances is within the game or application you are using.
+There can be many benefits to having access to a web browser in-game, such as having an outlet to chat with friends while playing, quickly googling a query about the game, or watching a brief tutorial.
+For a researcher like myself, using a web browser within an application I create using Unity would give me the most control over my environment and study design.
+I can completely create the 3D environment I want within Unity and determine how the player interacts with the environment and the web browser during the online test.
+You also have better capabilities to add more data capturing features, such as tracking head movement, controller movement, and reaction times.
+There are a few options for this that I found that work with Unity, which I will discuss now.

-The first option I will mention is one that is available on the Unity Asset Store, and that is the Vulplex 3D webview for Android.
-This seems to be a solid choice and would have all the features needed and options to customise aspects of the browser when needed.
-The issue with this option is the price, it costs 199.59 euros (at time of writing) and there was no way for me to test it without buying the asset.
-The company has created different web browser assets for Android, Windows and Mac, iOS and each costs between 149.69 – 349.29 euros.
-The specs of the web browser asset look good but this is something that should not cost that much and next we shall see some alternatives to this which are free.
+The first option I will mention is one that is available on the Unity Asset Store: the Vulplex 3D web view for Android.
+This seems to be a solid choice with all the features needed and options to customize aspects of the browser as needed.
+The issue with this option is the price: it costs 199.59 euros (at the time of writing), and there was no way for me to test it without buying the asset.
+The company has created different web browser assets for Android, Windows, Mac, and iOS, each costing between 149.69 – 349.29 euros.
+The specs of the web browser asset look good, but this is something that should not cost that much, and next, we will explore some alternatives to this which are free.

-One of the great things about Unity is the community that builds and shares assets either on the Assets store or on Github.
-When searching for assets that will work in Unity to create an environment that would incorporate the use a web browser, I came across a few different ones.
-Some where discontinued and not updated, like the popular Mozilla VR web browser that was discontinued in early 2022, read about it here.
+One of the great things about Unity is the community that builds and shares assets, either on the Asset Store or on GitHub.
+When searching for assets that will work in Unity to create an environment that would incorporate the use of a web browser, I came across a few different ones.
+Some were discontinued and not updated, like the popular Mozilla VR web browser that was discontinued in early 2022; read about it here.